ssharma2712/Little-Bootstraps/README.md

 lb_sampler("~/Example/example.fasta", g= 0.9, s = 2, r = 2)
 <br />
 <br />
 Second step: In this step, the maximum likelihood (ML) tree is inferred for each replicate dataset.
-In our analyses, we used IQ-TREE for ML tree inference which can be downloaded from http://www.iqtree.org/.
+In our analyses, we used IQ-TREE for ML tree inference which can be downloaded from http://www.iqtree.org/ - automatic!.
 Both linux and windows versions of IQ-TREE software are available here.
 Other ML tree inference program like MEGA (https://www.megasoftware.net/), RAxML (https://cme.h-its.org/exelixis/web/software/raxml/), PHYLIP (https://evolution.genetics.washington.edu/phylip.html) etc., also can be used. <br /> <br />
 iqtree -s /Example/Subsample1/example_sub1_rep.fasta -m GTR+G5
 <br />
 <br />